azurecitadel/azurecitadel.github.io/labs/devops-vsts.md

     * Branch: **master**
     * Clean: **false**

-* Now we're going to add a task to run Node.JS's *npm install* command:
+* Now we're going to add a task to run Node.js's *npm install* command:

     * On the *Phase 1* phase click **+** to add a task.

-    * We're looking for the **NPM** task.
-In the search box enter **NPM** to find the NPM task and then select it and click **Add**.
+    * We're looking for the **npm** task.
+In the search box enter **npm** to find the npm task.
+Select it and click **Add**.

-    * Click on the new task.
+    * Click on the new task in the left pane.
 The following parameters should already be set for this task:

         * Display name: **npm install** (default)
         * Command: **install** (default)

-        This command will download all the npm packages that we need to run our application.
+        This command will download all the npm packages that we need to run our application, as we did on our local workstation earlier.

 * Next we need to zip up the application files into an archive file to save space on our server and make the build easier to manage.